 British choreographer David Dawson (1972, London, United Kingdom) is one of today’s leading ballet choreographers.
 His creations shed new light on classical ballet technique and have been praised by critics and audiences worldwide.
 Dawson was a dancer with Dutch National Ballet from 1995 to 2000 and was resident choreographer with the company from 2004 to 2006.
-Since 2015, he has returned to the company as Artistic Associate, a position he has also held since 2000 with the Semperoper Ballett in Dresden.
+Since 2015, he has returned to the company as 'associate artist', a position he has also held since 2020 with the Semperoper Ballett in Dresden.
 Previously, from 2007 to 2012, he had been resident choreographer with both Semperoper Ballett and Ballet Vlaanderen in Antwerp.

 In 2000, Dawson created his first large-scale work for Dutch National Ballet: A Million Kisses to My Skin.
 This was followed by a great many works for the company, which often received major nominations and awards.
 For instance, for The Grey Area (2002) he was nominated for the British Critics’ Circle National Dance Award.
 He also received nominations for the ‘Zwaan’ award for Most Impressive Dance Production for 00:00 (2004) and Overture (2013).
 For The Gentle Chapters (2006), Dawson was presented with both the Benois de la Danse Award and the Choo San Goh Award.
 Edo Wijnen, soloist with Dutch National Ballet, was nominated for the ‘Zwaan’ award for Most Impressive Dance Achievement for his solo role in Dawson’s Citizen Nowhere (2017) and won the Alexandra Radius Prize for the same role in 2018.

 Recent creations by Dawson for Dutch National Ballet are the full-length Tristan + Isolde (2018) and Requiem (2019).
-The Dutch premiere of Dawson’s The Four Seasons, for which he was nominated for the Saxon Dance Prize, will take place in the Holland Festival 2021.
+In 2021, his work Metamorphosis had its online world premiere.
+Furthermore, the Dutch premiere of Dawson’s The Four Seasons, for which he was nominated for the Saxon Dance Prize, took place as part of the Holland Festival 2021.
 In 2010, Dawson was also nominated for the British Critics’ Circle National Dance Award and the Benois de la Dance Award for Faun(e), which he created for English National Ballet.
 Besides Tristan + Isolde, his full-length works also include contemporary interpretations of Swan Lake (Scottish Ballet) and Giselle (Semperoper Ballett).

 Dawson has been a jury member of the Prix Benois de la Danse in Moscow and the Dance Open International Ballet Festival in St Petersburg.
 In 2019, he was given the honorary title of Artistic Patron of Junior Ballet Antwerp and that of Choreographer Laureate with the European School of Ballet in Amsterdam.